xitop/edzed/docs/intro.rst

 input values.

-The automated system in ``edzed`` is called a circuit, because it is built by interconnecting the provided basic blocks, almost like an electronic circuit.
+The automated system in ``edzed`` is called a circuit, because it is built by interconnecting provided basic blocks, almost like an electronic circuit.
 ``edzed`` was indeed developed on principles of a circuit simulation for an idealized digital circuit.